Nathan-Nesbitt/seaweedts/README.md

 Since all the deployment is automated, you just need to tag your branch, and make sure that the `package.json` is the same (current + 1).

+We then commit the change.
 To tag the branch, you can simply do

 ```sh
 git tag VERSION